 If:

-before the Transporter has initiated a Meter Read pursuant to paragraph 3.6.1, the User notifies the Transporter (by Conventional Notice) that the User is taking steps to obtain a Meter Reading in respect of the relevant Supply Meter, specifying the expected date of the Meter Read;
+before the Transporter has initiated a Meter Read pursuant to paragraph 3.6.1, the User notifies the CDSP, and the CDSP notifies the Transporter (by Conventional Notice) that the User is taking steps to obtain a Meter Reading in respect of the relevant Supply Meter, specifying the expected date of the Meter Read;

 not later than the 10th Supply Point Systems Business Day of the following month the User provides to the Transporter a copy of a warrant (granted under the Rights of Entry (Gas and Electricity Boards) Act 1954, as amended) authorising entry to the relevant premises, or a copy of an application for such a warrant, or demonstrates to the Transporter's reasonable satisfaction that a Meter Reading can be obtained without such a warrant; and

-a Valid Meter Reading is provided to the Transporter in respect of the relevant Supply Meter not later than the 20th Supply Point Systems Business Day after the start of the following month
+a Valid Meter Reading is provided to the CDSP in respect of the relevant Supply Meter not later than the 20th Supply Point Systems Business Day after the start of the following month

 then paragraph 3.6.1 shall not apply.

-Where the Transporter obtains a Meter Reading under paragraph 3.6.1, such Meter Reading shall be treated for all purposes of the Code as a Meter Reading obtained in accordance with the requirements of this Section M.
+Where the Transporter obtains a Meter Reading under paragraph 3.6.1 which is notified to the CDSP, such Meter Reading shall be treated for all purposes of the Code as a Meter Reading obtained in accordance with the requirements of this Section M.

 Where a User materially or persistently fails to comply with the requirement in paragraph 3.4.1(b) or 3.5.1(b), the Transporter may require the User: